openhab/org.openhab.binding.zwave/doc/qubino/zmnhia_0_0.md

 ### Parameter 60: Too low temperature limit

 Too low temperature limit
-Available configuration parameters

-Default value 50 (Too low temperature limit is 5.0°C)

-1 - 1000 = 0.1°C – 100.0°C, step is 0.1°C. Too low temperature limit is set by entered value.
-In case is set value out of this range, module is changing set value automatically to default value.
+<p&gtAvailable configuration parameters</p&gt <p&gtDefault value 50 (Too low temperature limit is 5.0°C)</p&gt <p&gt1 - 1000 = 0.1°C – 100.0°C, step is 0.1°C. Too low temperature limit is set by entered value.
+In case is set value out of this range, module is changing set value automatically to default value.</p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```50```.